Face shields, eye goggles advised to prevent COVID-19 spread

 The following day, on “Fox & Friends,” Dr. Deborah Birx, the White House coronavirus response coordinator, also recommended the use of face shields, explaining that masks and face or eye shields protect against the spread of COVID-19 in different ways.

-She pointed out that masks are worn primarily to protect others, less for the person wearing the mask.
-The mask reduces the spray of droplets from the mouth of a person who may not have symptoms of COVID-19 but is carrying the virus and can spread it among others.
+She pointed out that masks are worn primarily to protect others, not the person wearing the mask.
+The mask reduces the spray of respiratory droplets from the mouth of a person who may not have symptoms of COVID-19 but is carrying the virus and can spread it among others.

 On the other hand, eye goggles and face shields provide a physical barrier to protect the wearer from contracting the virus from others and the environment.